Updated on July 13th, 2020

-Substance abuse and addiction comes with a host of negative side effects, including legal issues.
+Substance abuse and addiction come with a host of negative side effects, including legal issues.
 If a person refuses to admit they have a problem and won’t go to rehab on their own, he or she may eventually end up facing an ultimatum: rehab or jail.

 What is Court-Ordered Rehab?